Duncanma/Blog/content/Blog/2005-11-16-just-spent-way-too-much-time-fixing-vb-code-coloring-on-msdn2.md

-You may have already noticed this, but the current build of MSDN2 has a bug in the way it colors VB code snippets, as you can see <a href="http://msdn2.microsoft.com/en-us/library/chsc1tx6(en-US,VS.80).aspx" target="_blank">here</a> (scroll down, there are quite a few problems in the code snippet coloring, see how many you can spot!)&#8230; turns out the code wasn&#8217;t handling comments right, text in quotes, and it didn&#8217;t have a full list of the VB keywords (so MsgBox was not recognized, for example).
-I&#8217;ve fixed it all up now (I think) so that code will work its way through review and test then get added to some not-too-distant update of the site code&#8230; but for now, here is the revised output for those particular code samples.
+You may have already noticed this, but the current build of MSDN2 has a bug in the way it colors VB code snippets, as you can see [here](http://msdn2.microsoft.com/en-us/library/chsc1tx6(en-US,VS.80).aspx" target="_blank) (scroll down, there are quite a few problems in the code snippet coloring, see how many you can spot!)... turns out the code wasn't handling comments right, text in quotes, and it didn't have a full list of the VB keywords (so MsgBox was not recognized, for example).
+I've fixed it all up now (I think) so that code will work its way through review and test then get added to some not-too-distant update of the site code... but for now, here is the revised output for those particular code samples.

 #### Broken